MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 1. On the **Virtual Network** tab, under **Networking**, specify the **Virtual Network** and **Subnet** where you want to deploy the private endpoint.
 1. Under **Private IP configuration**, select **Dynamically allocate IP address**. it is not supported to configure **Statically allocate IP address**.
 1. Under **Private DNS integration**, turn on the **Integration with the private DNS zone**.
 It's needed to resolve the engine and data management endpoints including the storage accounts required for ingestion and export related features.
+In case you decide against the integration with the private DNS zone please follow this [section](security-network-private-endpoint-create.md#alternative-to-the-integration-with-the-private-dns-zone).
 1. Select **Next**.

     :::image type="content" source="media/security-network-private-endpoint/pe-create-4.png" alt-text="Virtual Network configuration.":::